MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 Get information about license requirements, role requirements, and region availability in [Introduction to Sales in Microsoft 365 Copilot](introduction.md).

-## Licensing

-### When is Copilot for Sales available for purchase?

-Copilot for Sales includes the Microsoft 365 Copilot subscription and is available to purchase on February 1, 2024 on the Volume Licensing and Web Direct Channel.
-Copilot for Sales is available to purchase on CSP from March 1, 2024.
-Copilot for Sales includes the rich sales specific capabilities alongside Microsoft 365 Copilot.
-It's priced at $50 per user/month, or $20 per user/month if the customer already has Microsoft 365 Copilot.
-[See our pricing page for more information](https://www.microsoft.com/en-us/microsoft-365/copilot/copilot-for-sales#Pricing).

-### Will Copilot for Sales be included in Dynamics 365 Sales subscriptions?

-For information about limited capabilities included with the Dynamics 365 Sales license and the full set of capabilities included with the Copilot for Sales license, see [Copilot for Sales features for Dynamics 365 Sales users](features-d365-users.md).

-### How does the new Copilot for Sales affect Dynamics 365 Sales?
-Is there any change in capability or licensing for Dynamics 365 Sales customers?

-There's no change or impact.

-Dynamics 365 Sales Enterprise and Premium licenses will still include Copilot capabilities in the Dynamics 365 Sales platform (for example, meeting preparation summary in Dynamics 365), as well as a standard set of Copilot for Sales capabilities in Outlook and Teams, which mirror the Sales Copilot capabilities today such as email generation in Outlook, email summary in Outlook, contact updates in Outlook.

-We will continue to innovate on Copilot experiences in the Dynamics 365 Sales platform, such as the [announcements at Ignite](https://aka.ms/Ignite2023BAannounceblog) for natural language support in Dynamics 365 Sales.
-Customers can use this functionality without purchasing Copilot for Sales.

-Future innovation in Copilot across the Microsoft 365 apps will require purchase of Copilot for Sales.
-For more detail, see the license chart above which highlights all of the current Copilot functionality that is included in Dynamics 365 Sales licenses.

-### What happens to the standalone Microsoft Sales Copilot subscription?
-What happens to the customers who purchased that standalone subscription?

-Copilot for Sales subscription replaces the Microsoft Sales Copilot subscription.
-The capabilities in Sales Copilot will continue to be available and further enhanced with the power of Microsoft 365 Copilot, under the new Copilot for Sales subscription.

-We appreciate the customers that have invested early in the standalone Sales Copilot subscriptions.
-They can remain on their existing subscriptions with access to the current functionality during their contracts.
-If they wish to try the new capabilities in Copilot for Sales, they must make the move to the new license model.

 ## Availability

-### What languages are supported?

-There are no changes to [country/region availability or languages](introduction.md#supported-languages-and-geographies) with the evolution from Microsoft Sales Copilot to Copilot for Sales, except for Microsoft 365 Copilot, which can be found in [this blog](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/microsoft-365-copilot-is-generally-available/ba-p/3969331).

 ### What geographies will Sales in Microsoft 365 Copilot support?